 Join us on Facebook!

-Giada is able to host plugins (VST effects and VST instruments) thanks to the JUCE framework, since version 0.12.0.
+Giada is able to host plugins (VST effects and VST instruments) thanks to the JUCE framework.
 You just have to follow three basic steps:

 scan the plugin directory, that is a folder where your plugins reside.
 You have to do that once, or whenever you add/install new plugins.
 How to do that is described in the Configuration chapter;